Poona Community Enhancement & Infrastructure Planning

 Analysis of tide and wind data showed a ramp that had very limited access.
 In fact, studying the 2016 Bureau of Meteorology (BOM) data showed that the ramp was only usable for 48% of daylight hours and when wind was taken into account (direction & strength) that percentage was reduced to just 29%.
 Looking at it another way a fisher wanting to access the Strait on weekend mornings, over the entire 2016 calendar year that was only achievable on a ratio of 1 out of 9 weekends.

-Initial enquiries with FCRC and MSQ suggested there was no way any dredging would be undertaken at the existing boat ramp because of environmental impacts and the situation was even greater now that the Strait was part of a Marine Park
+Initial enquiries with FCRC and MSQ, there was consistency in response that there was no way any dredging would be undertaken at the existing boat ramp because of environmental impacts and the situation was perceived to be even greater now that the Strait was part of a Marine Park

-MSQ released the GHD recommendations in May 2017 (Queensland Recreational Boating Facilities Demand Forecasting Study 2016) based on boat registrations, regional growth etc. identified Poona as a ‘Priority 1’ (as soon as possible) and with a recommendation of a new facility on Poona Creek.
+MSQ released the GHD recommendations in May 2017 (Queensland Recreational Boating Facilities Demand Forecasting Study 2016) and based on the IPSC submissions, boat registrations, regional growth etc. identified Poona as a ‘Priority 1’ (as soon as possible).
+Of note, in prior Forecast Studies, Poona never previously even ranked a mention.
+However, this particular Study made a recommendation of an entirely new facility on Poona Creek.
+This was the first inkling of an alternative.
 For more information refer to the section on Boating Demand Forecast Study 2017

-The IPSC made subsequent written submissions to both FCRC and MSQ outlining Poona’s need.
+The IPSC made subsequent written submissions to both FCRC and MSQ outlining Poona’s need accepting at that time the Creek option was all that could be considered.

-FCRC held to a view that there was no value in a ramp on the creek as there was no difference to be gained in tide access, a position at on-site meetings debunked by local fisherman and evidence produced of a drone video taken on a spring low (dead low water).
+There were misconceptions in FCRC that there was no value in a ramp on the creek as there was no difference to be gained in tide access, a position at on-site meetings debunked by local fisherman and evidence produced of a drone video taken on a spring low (dead low water).
 Watch the Video (38mb)

 MSQ officers inspected the site on the creek and held a meeting with the PCPA outlining issues and the way forward.